Sachin9822/Notes/README.md

 -----------------------------------------

-* to take arguments in python
+To take arguments in python
 =========================
 ```python
 import sys